Journaling From Sorrow City

 I've been avoiding writing this post for a long time, but now that I'm finally sitting here I realize it's important, especially with the holidays coming in hot.
 Grief journaling is a soul-wrenching, bittersweet endeavor that no one really wants to talk about.

 And why would we?
 Our feelings are raw and difficult.
-When a loved one is passed (or a not-so-loved-one, complicated relationships, I see you) it brings not just emotion or memories, but all the mundane steps of living without them.
+When a loved one is passed (or a not-so-loved-one, complicated relationships, I see you) it brings not just emotions or memories, but all the mundane steps of living without them.
 You're forced to fend off every reminder of them when it's their birthday, favorite restaurant, a gift they would have loved at the holidays.
 Welcome to Sorrow City.

 Grief is like ripping out your heart and turning it under a fluorescent light for hours on end.
 For some, this experience is a cathartic balm; others find it a torturous re-run of their life as a surreal sitcom.
 My unasked for advice: like with all hard things, take your time.
 The process of grief is widely known through five steps (1):

-- Denial
+1. Denial

-- Anger
+2. Anger

-- Bargaining
+3. Bargaining

-- Depression
+4. Depression

-- Acceptance.
+5. Acceptance.

 When I lost my mom, I went straight through denial, anger, and bargaining into depression.
 Our relationship was positive and full of love in both directions.
 I wallowed on step four a long,